reactioncommerce/reaction-api-base/README.md

-# GraphQL API Server Base
+# ARCHIVED: Demo GraphQL API

-A GraphQL API server base to get started with building GraphQL API's.
+:notebook_with_decorative_cover: This project is archived and no longer maintained.
+It was an early experiment to create a simple, standalone GraphQL server.
+We have since included a GraphQL API directly in [core Reaction](https://github.com/reactioncommerce/reaction).

 ## Install